 Minnesota is probably one of the least popular states in the country for tourists (probably due to the cold weather).
 However, the Brainerd Lakes area is a living proof that Minnesota has a lot to offer.
 The area has more than 500 lakes with serene water and countless miles of lush forests which makes it great for outdoor enthusiasts.

 Fly Geyser, Nevada

-The Fly Geyser was actually created accidentally back in 1961 during the drilling of an artesian well that wasn’t capped properly.
+A list of the best-hidden gems in USA can’t be complete without at least mentioning the Fly Geyser in Nevada.
+The geyser was actually created accidentally back in 1961 during the drilling of an artesian well that wasn’t capped properly.
 The water coming out from the geyser actually comes out in different colors.
 This is as a result of different mineral deposits, such as Sulphur, Iron, and algae.
 These vibrant colors and the unreal shape of the natural steaming spout make this place looks just came out of a fairytale.
 The well is located in Nevada.
 You probably know that a large part of Nevada is a desert.
 You probably don’t know that Nevada has the highest geothermal potential among all states.

 Supai Village in Arizona is a home to Havasupai, the smallest Indian tribe in the US and the only place on Earth where mail is still delivered by mules.
 Millions of people visit the Grand Canyon every year but a large majority of them miss out on Supai and the amazing nature surrounding it.
 One of the most amazing sites in the area is Havasu Falls but getting there is a bit difficult.
 Supai is actually not connected with the rest of the US by road and the only way to reach is by a helicopter, on foot or with a mule/horse.
 If you want to go back in time and get probably the most authentic experience anywhere in the US, you really shouldn’t miss Supai.